 800 APPROVAL OF MINUTES AT EACH COMMITTEE MEETING

-Unofficial minutes for each COA meeting shall be prepared by the Administrator of Accreditation.
-The COA minutes will remain unofficial until the COA reviews, corrects where needed, and approves the minutes of the previous meeting.
+Unofficial minutes for each Committee meeting shall be prepared by the Administrator of Accreditation.
+The Committee minutes will remain unofficial until the Committee reviews, corrects where needed, and approves the minutes of the previous meeting.
 Approval of the minutes, after correction, shall be the next item of the agenda following the call to order and roll call of each regular meeting.

 801 PUBLIC RECORD AND CUSTODY OF OFFICIAL MINUTES

-Official minutes of the COA are a public record and shall be maintained by the Administrator of Accreditation and the secretary to the COA.
+Official minutes of the Committee are a public record and shall be maintained by the Administrator of Accreditation and the secretary to the Committee.
+Official minutes are posted on the Committee Meetings webpage and in each Committee meeting agenda.

 802 MEMBER’S CHALLENGE OF MINUTES

-Any member may challenge the accuracy of factual aspects of the COA minutes at the time the presiding co-chair solicits corrections, including additions or omissions, prior to approval as official minutes.
+Any member may challenge the accuracy of factual aspects of the Committee minutes at the time the presiding co-chair solicits corrections, including additions or omissions, prior to approval as official minutes.
 Questions of accuracy will be resolved by reference to recordings of the meetings, if necessary.

 803 INCLUSION OF MATERIALS PRESENTED OR DISCUSSED

-A member may request inclusion in the minutes of materials presented and discussed at a COA meeting.
+A member may request inclusion in the minutes of materials presented and discussed at a Committee meeting.
 Such materials are to be submitted in writing and will be entered as addenda to the minutes.

 804 INCLUSION OF REMARKS ON VOTING POSITION